 In lieu of flowers, the family suggests memorials be made to the Russellville Baptist Building Fund, Kyle Masonic Lodge #422 Restoration Fund, or the Shriners Hospitals for Children.’

 Arrangements by Allen Funeral Home

 Hamblen Healthcare.
 Arrangements are incomplete, and will be announced later.

-To send flowers to Doyle's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Doyle Carpenter, please visit our floral store.